SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Project-Proposal.md

 Since the software's main interface is a web application, most of the reported security weaknesses are known web application vulnerabilities; such as cross-site scripting or cross-site request forgery.

 The software has had various weaknesses through its [enabling systems in the past](https://www.gocd.org/2015/11/09/deserialization-vulnerability-commons-collections/).
-Although out-of-scope for the proposed project, it should be noted the software community promptly released patches for the software to protect users from discovered weaknesses using the enabling system.
+Although out-of-scope for the proposed project, it should be noted the software community promptly released patches for the software to protect users from discovered weaknesses using the enabling systems.

 The software does not have all possible [security features turned on upon installation](https://www.gocd.org/2019/03/19/user-authorization-ldap/).
 Default configuration of the software might create security weaknesses under certain threat environments if left unchanged.